 Chunky Bits in the Stock

 In some stocks, especially homemade stocks, there may be pieces of the simmered ingredients.
 When making stock, I strain out most of big bits (they’re usually used with our dogs’ homemade breakfasts), but I don’t usually use a fine strainer or a filter.
 Little pieces of dog-safe ingredients in the gummy mixture may sink or float, depending on their weight in the gelatin mixture.
 See the example photo of gummies made with unstrained chicken stock below.

 Again, the dogs don’t care about the looks.
 And they’re probably happy about the extra meat too.
 Hehehe… It’s generally not an issue for gummy making unless your broth is very chunky, in which case it may make it difficult to get your gummies to out of the moulds cleanly and intact, especially if you’re using fine shapes or detailed moulds.
 You can puree the stock before you make the gummies to make it more homogeneous.
 You can also use partial cooling before moulding to help solids stay suspended and dispersed through the gummies.
 See our introduction to making gummy dog treats for more details and gummy treat making tips.

 No Moulds?
 No Problem!

 The example batch of gummies above were made using chicken stock, set in a small container instead of moulds.
-Quick and simple set-and-slice gummy treats.
+Set-and-slice gummy treats take a little more time to slice into serving sizes suitable for your dogs, but you don’t need to pour moulds at the begging which evens things out.
+The dogs won’t mind either way.
 Zero complaints, plenty of appreciative drool from the taste testers of Dalmatian DIY.